Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Not everything is closed!
 In fact, top city museums – like the Rijksmuseum, Van Gogh Museum and the Anne Frank House – are all open on Christmas Day.
 Additionally, the Museumplein Christmas Market and Ice Amsterdam skating rink are open, too.

 Some canal cruises are also operational.
-While most coffeeshops and bars are closed, there are a handful of Central and neighborhood establishments (like Foeders in De Pijp) that are open for business.
+While most coffeeshops and bars are closed, there are a handful of Central and neighborhood establishments that are open for business.

 If the weather is nice, Christmas Day is the perfect day to visit some of the city’s parks.
 The sun was shining when we were in Amsterdam for Christmas, so we headed for Vondelpark, which was full of locals, families and tourists.